awsdocs/amazon-pinpoint-developer-guide/doc-source/permissions-streams.md

 ### Amazon Kinesis Data Streams<a name="permissions-streams-permissionspolicies-aks"></a>

-The following policy allows Amazon Pinpoint to send event data to an Kinesis stream\.
+The following policy allows Amazon Pinpoint to send event data to a Kinesis stream\.

 ```
 {